 - Capers: This classic dressing ingredient provides some saltiness without adding a ton of sodium.

 - Salt: Just a pinch.

 For the Topping

-- Mixed Seeds: I use a combination of sesame, sunflower and poppy seeds, but you can use whichever seeds you desire.
+- Mixed Seeds: We use a combination of sesame, sunflower and poppy seeds, but you can use whichever seeds you desire.